krzysztofbarangit/reev-docker-compose/README.md

 Next, create a `docker-compose.override.yml` with the contents of the file `docker-compose.override.yml-dev`.
 This will disable everything that we assume is running on your host when you are developing.
-This includes the REEV backend, redis, celery workers, postgres.
+This includes the REEV backend, rabbitmq, celery workers, postgres.

 ```bash session
 cp docker-compose.override.yml-dev docker-compose.override.yml